Kerguelen Islands: Economy

-The French supply ship makes regular calls at the Kerguelen Islands and typically carries a small contingent of tourists.
+The French supply ship makes regular calls at the Kerguelen Islands.

 Principal activities on the Kerguelen Islands focus on scientific research, mostly earth sciences and biology.

 The former sounding rocket range to the east of Port-aux-Français is currently the site of a SuperDARN radar.

 Since 1992, the French Centre National d'Études Spatiales (CNES) has operated a satellite and rocket tracking station, located 4 km east of Port-aux-Français.
 CNES needed a tracking station in the Southern Hemisphere, and the French government required that it be located on French territory, rather than in a populated, but foreign, place like Australia or New Zealand.

 Agricultural activities were limited until 2007 to raising sheep (about 3,500 Bizet sheep, a breed that is rare in mainland France) on Longue Island for consumption by the occupants of the base, as well as small quantities of vegetables in a greenhouse within the immediate vicinity of the main French base.
 There are also feral rabbits and sheep that can be hunted, as well as wild birds.

 There are also five fishing boats and vessels, owned by fishermen on Réunion Island (a department of France about 3500 km north) who are licensed to fish within the archipelago's exclusive economic zone.